WangShai123/vanilla-signal/docs/signal.md

           : jsx`<div>${() => user()?.name}</div>`}
   </section>
 `,
-  app
+  app,
 );
 ```

 ### Advanced Query APIs

-`createQuery` has been removed from `vanillaSignal`.
+`createQuery` has been removed from `vanilla-signal`.
 Use `createResource` for the built-in async primitive.
-For query-key, retry, stale data, and request cache workflows, use the standalone `vanillaSignal-query` package.
+For query-key, retry, stale data, and request cache workflows, use the standalone `vanilla-signal-query` package.

 ### createSuspense